Fire season active. Emergency resources & evacuation info →

 Companion to The Ice Age We Cancelled.
 Read that one first if you want the physics.
-This one is for the argument.
+This one is the field reference.

-William Lamb et al. (2020) call them the Discourses of Climate Delay: Not me.
+William Lamb et al. (2020) describe these as the Discourses of Climate Delay: Not me.
 Not like this.
 Not now.
 Too late.
-Notice that “Not now” and “Too late” are the same argument with the hands of the clock moved.
-The only consistent feature is the conclusion: do nothing.
+“Not now” and “Too late” are essentially the same argument with the hands of the clock moved.
+Both conclude that the right action is no action.

 I. The Physics Tier